vipulnaik/diet-exercise-health/events/2024/2024-11-29-reduced-hearing-in-left-ear.md

 * 4000 Hz: barely at 2 ( this is what I selected), more clearly at 3

-* Overall verdict: No loos detected; it's all green
+* Overall verdict: No loss detected; it's all green

 ## Call to Bekeley Hearing Center on 2024-12-23